 While they may be frustrating at times, trying to “break” a strong-willed child is not only unlikely to work, but also holds risks of harm.
 The wonderful, natural traits that can lead to a responsible, independent, and strong adult, have the potential to turn out differently if we constantly try to force them to comply through punishment.

 Using proactive means of calling attention and giving praise to the good things we see our children do is a great way to encourage good choices.
-Reinforcement boards or visuals may also help but keep in mind that the strong-willed child is likely most encouraged by opportunities to spend time with their parent.
+Reinforcement boards or visuals may also help but keep in mind that most children are likely most encouraged by opportunities to spend time with their parent.

 Some helpful phrases include: